bids-standard/bids-specification/src/modality-specific-files/stimuli.md

 - Stimulus file: `stim-<label>[_part-<label>]_<suffix>.<extension>`
 - JSON sidecar file: `stim-<label>[_part-<label>]_<suffix>.json`

 Then stimulus file names MUST start with `stim-` followed by a unique label, and an optional part label if the stimulus is divided into parts. `stim-` is the standard entity for the stimulus files, indicating that the files do not belong to a specific subject or participant but rather are likely to be used across subjects throughout the experiment.
-The suffix SHOULD describe the type of stimulus (e.g., audio, image, video, audiovideo) and the extension MUST indicate the file format.
+The suffix SHOULD describe the type of stimulus (such as audio, image, video, audiovideo) and the extension MUST indicate the file format.
 The JSON sidecar file MUST have the same name as the stimulus file but with a `.json` extension.
 Here are the allowed suffixes and extensions for the stimulus files:

 | Modality | Extensions | Description |
 |----------|------------|-------------|